 Then, you’ll just mix them all together in a bowl with a little salt and pepper and voila, you have a delicious corn tomato and avocado salsa.

-Once the baked halibut is ready, plate everything and top it with avocado tomato salsa and you’ve got yourself an easy, colorful meal.
+Once the sheet pan halibut is ready, plate everything and top it with avocado tomato salsa and you’ve got yourself an easy, colorful, Mediterranean halibut recipe.